 1) Erysipelas, where individuals display red patches on the skin that is most often caused by Streptococcus bacteria.
 The red patches are separated from the skin base by a gas bubble.
-Individuals experience fever for a couple of days before the onset of the rash
+Individuals experience fever for a couple of days before the onset of the rash.

 2) Necrotizing fasciitis causes infection below the skin and is very severe.
 This condition is also known as the flesh-eating disease.
 Group A Streptococcus randomly infects the skin causing the infection.
 Another way of acquiring necrotizing fasciitis is by an aggregate microbial infection of a wounded area near a rectal abscess or the anus, following a surgery.
 The risk of developing necrotizing fasciitis is very small unless the individual has a weak immune system or has an infection.

 Bacteria that cause cellulitis of the skin, can invade the lymphatic system and affect other parts of the body by travelling below the skin.
 Red lines are observed in such cases before the spread of the infection.
 Individuals may experience nausea, fever, and perspiration.

 Individuals with a compromised immune system, edema, or diabetes are prone to cellulitis and are likely to suffer a relapse.
 Infants and seniors suffer more often from cellulitis of the face.
 Approximately 1 out of 12 children, who suffer from facial cellulitis, develop meningitis.
 This occurs when the bacteria invade the central nervous system through the eye socket.

 The main symptoms of cellulitis are:

 Swelling or inflammation that develops with the progression of the infection

 Warmth (the inflammation is red and hot)

 Skin becomes taut with a shiny appearance

 Rapid development of a rash in the initial 24 hours of the infection

 Some of the signs of infection are fever, chills, sweating, aching muscles, and exhaustion.
 In addition, nausea, vomiting, hair loss at the infection site, and stiffness in joints, are the other symptoms that are observed.

+Streptococci and Staphylococci cause mild infections in the skin.
+There are no abscesses, trauma, or underlying secretions in mild infections.
+Serious infections are caused by Streptococcus pneumoniae or Vibrio vulnificus.
 Blisters of violet coloration are indication of a serious infection.
 The symptoms for severe infection include, intensive pain, red streaks moving away from the site of infection, fever, and chills.

 Individuals with necrotizing fasciitis develop a red, painful swelling that turns purple, and eventually black as the cells of the skin and tissue start to degrade.

 Surgical intervention is necessary when the following symptoms are observed:

 Haemorrhage in the skin

 Blisters of violet coloration

 Presence of gas in the tissue

 Shedding of skin

 Quick progression of the disease

 Doctors can diagnose cellulitis based on the appearance of the skin.
 A physical exam is conducted to examine the nature of the swelling.
 The doctor marks the area of the swelling and redness to observe if there is a spread in the redness in the next few days.
 The doctor also examines the lymph glands to identify an infection.
 Only if there is an open wound or the secretion of pus, one is able to identify the causative organism with a culture test.
 Other recommended tests are a complete blood cell count and a blood culture test.

 Most cases of cellulitis can be treated with oral antibiotics.
 The type of antibiotic depends on the type and severity of the infection.
 Cellulitis starts to decrease and disappear with the intake of antibiotics.
 However, despite the disappearance, one must complete the entire antibiotic course to ensure complete removal of the infection.
 Normally, a treatment course of 7 to 10 days is sufficient to treat cellulitis.
 However, longer treatment regimens may be required if the infection is persistent.
 This occurs when individuals have a health condition like diabetes or cancer, where the immune system is compromised.
 Such individuals may need to be hospitalized.

 Doctors recommend rest to individuals who start the antibiotic course until the fever subsides.
 Once the fever subsides and the infection reduces, individuals may resume their normal activity.
 Warm compresses improve the flow of blood to fight the infection.
 Raising the infected area above the heart is also another method of reducing the pain and inflammation.

 Individuals that are infected with methicillin-resistant Staphylococus aureus (MRSA), are prescribed MRSA-specific antibiotics.